webandco/neos-gulp/README.md

 ## What does it do?

-Basically it iterates through your theme package and generates js and css dist files configured in several Gulp.yaml files.
+Basically it iterates through your site packages and generates js and css dist files configured in several Gulp.yaml files.

 Hint: The loading order of the package components is not relevant as long as you stick to the BEM pattern.